Insurance Claims in Las Vegas, NV

 How Do You File a Health Claim in Las Vegas, Nevada?

 Denied health insurance claims can have dire consequences.
 The Las Vegas Review-Journal recently reported that the family of a Las Vegas man won a $200 million verdict against Sierra Health.
-The man had been denied health insurance coverage for proton beam therapy for lung cancer, and later died.
-In fact, the article reports that Sierra Health denied the claim without investigation, without consideration of the insurance contract, and in disregard of Nevada law.
+The man had been denied health insurance coverage for proton beam therapy for lung cancer and later died.
+The article reports that Sierra Health denied the claim without investigation, without consideration of the insurance contract, and in disregard of Nevada law.
 Even still, the company plans to appeal the decision.

 Work with an Experienced Local Insurance Lawyer in Las Vegas, Nevada.